joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_subjective_parts_of_prudence/prologue.md

 (1) Whether a species of prudence is regnative?
 (2) Whether political and (3) domestic economy are species of prudence?
 (4) Whether military prudence is?

+* Whether A Species Of Prudence Is Regnative?
+* Whether Political Prudence Is Fittingly Accounted A Part Of Prudence?
+* Whether A Part Of Prudence Should Be Reckoned To Be Domestic?
+* Whether Military Prudence Should Be Reckoned A Part Of Prudence?